d4tum/mudroid-workshop-2/README.md

 ###PROJECT:		LocationAware (from the Android Developers site http://developer.android.com/training/basics/location/index.html)
-###AIM: 		Discuss App idea's and how to start with an idea for an Android App.
-Investigate reverse geocoding through the sample code.
+###AIM: 		Discuss App idea's and how to start writing an Android App from a concept alone.
+Investigate reverse geocoding through the sample App code.
 ###COMPATIBLE Android versions: 2.1 to 4.0.3 (which is sdk version 7 to 15)
 ##Discussing App Ideas
 ###Requirements for an Android App